Aurvandill: Alternative theories

 Other etymologies have been suggested.
+A different line of interpretation takes the prefix aur- from Proto-Germanic *aura- ('mud, sand, sediment'), (Note: Compare with Old Norse aurr ('wet clay, mud, wet soil') and Old English ēar ('earth; sea').) rendering the name as 'gravel-beam' or 'swamp-wand'.
+Christopher R. Fee thinks that this may imply the idea a phallic figure related to fertility, and notes that the name of Aurvandill's spouse, Gróa, literally meaning 'Growth'.
+Rudolph Much initially suggested to derive the second element from *wanđilaz ('Vandal'), with Auza-wandilaz interpreted as 'the shining Vandal', although this has been rejected by later scholarship.

-One hypothesis derives the name from a Pre-Proto-Germanic form *h₂au̯sro-u̯óndh-elo-s ('the one wandering in the early morning'), yielding translations such as 'shining wanderer' or 'wandering light'.
-However, this poses phonological difficulties, since Gothic sound laws would have produced **aurawandils rather than auzandil(s).
-Stefan Schaffner has alternatively posited an original form *h₂au̯s-ont-eló-s ('the little one rising in the morning'), with a diminutive suffix -eló.
+More recently, Piotr Gąsiorowski (2012) has proposed deriving the name from a Pre-Proto-Germanic form *h₂au̯sro-u̯óndh-elo-s ('the one wandering in the early morning'), yielding interpretations such as 'shining wanderer' or 'wandering light'.
+However, this raises phonological difficulties, since regular Gothic sound laws would be expected to produce **aurawandils rather than auzandil(s).
+Alternatively, Stefan Schaffner (2021) has posited an original form *h₂au̯s-ont-eló-s ('the little one rising in the morning'), with a diminutive suffix -eló.

-A different line of interpretation takes the prefix aur- from Proto-Germanic *aura- ('mud, gravel, sediment'; cf. ON aurr 'wet clay, mud', OE ēar 'earth'), rendering the name as 'gravel-beam' or 'swamp-wand'.
-According to philologist Christopher R. Fee, this may imply the idea a phallic figure related to fertility, since the name of Aurvandill’s spouse in myth, Gróa, literally meaning 'Growth'.

-Less common proposals include deriving the second element from *wanđilaz ('Vandal'; i.e. 'the shining Vandal'), or from a stem *wandila- ('beard').

 Origin

-Commentators since at least the time of Jacob Grimm's Deutsche Mythologie, first published in 1835, have emphasized the great age of the tradition reflected in the mythological material surrounding this name, without being able to fully reconstruct the motifs of a Common Germanic myth.
-The task is complicated because the mythical stories of Orendel and Horwendillus appear to be unrelated to those of Ēarendel and Aurvandill.
-However, some scholars, including Georges Dumézil and Stefan Schaffner, have attempted to demonstrate that Saxo's Horwendillus and Snorri's Aurvandill ultimately derive from the same archetypal myth.
+Commentators since at least the time of Jacob Grimm's Deutsche Mythologie, published in 1835, have emphasized the great age of the tradition reflected in the mythological material associated with this name, without being able to fully reconstruct the motifs of a Common Germanic myth.
+The difficulty is compounded by the fact that the narratives surrounding Orendel and Horwendillus appear to be unrelated to those of Ēarendel and Aurvandill.
+However, some scholars, including Georges Dumézil and Stefan Schaffner, have attempted to demonstrate that Saxo's Horwendillus and Snorri's Aurvandill may ultimately derive from a shared archetypal myth.

-The apparent discrepancies may be partly explained by the occurrence of derivatives of Auza-wandilaz as personal names in the Lombardic and German traditions, as attested by historical figures called Auriwandalo and Aurendil in the 8th century AD, which suggests cultural diffusion of the name beyond mythology.
-In this context, the Orendel of the Middle High German epic may represent an independent figure who merely bore the same name.
-Although some scholars have also conjectured that he may constitute a saga-figure ultimately derived from the myth, they concede that no substantive correspondences with the Old Norse tradition can be established.
+The apparent discrepancies may be partly explained by the occurrence of derivatives of Auza-wandilaz as personal names in the Lombardic and German traditions.
+Such usage is attested by historical figures named Auriwandalo and Aurendil in the 8th century AD, suggesting that the name circulated beyond a strictly mythological context.
+From this perspective, the Orendel of the Middle High German epic could represent an independent figure who bore the same name and developed independently.
+Although some scholars have also conjectured that he may constitute a saga-figure derived from the myth, they acknowledge that no substantive correspondences with the Old Norse tradition can be established.

-Nevertheless, scholars Rudolf Simek and John Lindow contend that the linguistic relation between the Old Norse and Old English names may point to a Common Germanic origin of the myth, despite the absence of Aurvandill from the Poetic Edda.
-They maintain that Aurvandill was probably already associated with a star in the original myth, and that Snorri, in order to explain the name Aurvandils tá ('Aurvandill's Toe'), may have reshaped the narrative on the model of the tale in which the stars are formed from Þjazi's eyes when Thor casts them into the sky.
+Nevertheless, Rudolf Simek and John Lindow argue that the linguistic relationship between the Old Norse and Old English names still points to a Common Germanic origin of the myth, despite the absence of Aurvandill from the Poetic Edda.
+They maintain that Aurvandill was probably already associated with a star in the original tradition, and that Snorri, in order to explain the name Aurvandils tá ('Aurvandill's Toe'), may have reshaped the narrative on the model of the tale in which Thor casts Þjazi's eyes into the sky to form stars.